Stability and chaos in dynamical last passage percolation: The scaled version of the main result and a sketch of the proof ideas

 \subsubsection{The static rarity of a near polymer that significantly escapes the polymer's route}

-The time-zero polymer between $(0,0)$ and $(0,1)$ is $\rho_n^0$.
-Its location at the mid-life time $1/2$ is a unit-order quantity which for convenience we suppose here to exceed the value one; that is, we suppose that $(x,1/2) \in \rho_n^0$ for some $x \geq 1$.
+The location of time-zero polymer $\rho_n^0$ between $(0,0)$ and $(0,1)$ at the mid-life time $1/2$ is a unit-order quantity which for convenience we suppose here to exceed the value one; that is, we suppose that $(x,1/2) \in \rho_n^0$ for some $x \geq 1$.
 A time-zero near polymer is a zigzag $\phi$ between $(0,0)$ and $(0,1)$ whose weight is close to that of $\rho_n^0$, characterized by the condition that $\weight^0(\phi) \geq \weight_n^0 - {\rm error}$, where ${\rm error} = o(1)$ is a given small quantity.
 What is the probability that such a near polymer exists whose geometry differs substantially from $\rho_n^0$'s?
-In our applications, we will have to analyse delicate geometric possibilities, and now we will ask a vanilla question that at least touches on them: what is the probability of the existence of a near polymer $\phi$ that visits $(-\infty,-1]$ at the mid-life time; i.e., that such $\phi$ exists for which $(y,1/2) \in \phi$ for some $y \leq -1$?
+While delicate geometric possibilities need to be analyzed in the proof, as a warm up, let us consider a vanilla version: what is the probability of the existence of a near polymer $\phi$ that visits $(-\infty,-1]$ at the mid-life time; i.e., that such $\phi$ exists for which $(y,1/2) \in \phi$ for some $y \leq -1$?

 Brownian resemblance for the routed polymer weight profile provides an answer to this question.
 In the event under discussion, the routed weight profile $Z = Z_n(\cdot,1/2): \R \to \R$ in~(\ref{e.routedprofile}) is maximized at the value $ x \geq 1$.
 But it is also nearly maximized at the value $y \leq -1$, since $Z(y) = Z(x) - {\rm error} = Z(x) - o(1)$.
 Our mooted tool of Brownian resemblance indicates that the probability of this {\em twin peaks} circumstance is accurately modelled by the probability that Brownian motion $B: [-2,2] \to \R$ satisfies the condition that the suprema of $B$ on the intervals $[-2,-1]$ and $[1,2]$ differ by at most a small quantity ${\rm error} = o(1)$.
 (The process $B$ has been restricted to the interval $[-2,2]$ because the profile $Z:\R \to \R$ globally tracks a parabola of the form $-2^{3/2} x^2$; thus, the possibility that it is nearly maximized at a value outside a compact set may be neglected.)
 This Brownian probability of near coincidence of suprema is readily seen to have the form $\Theta(1) \cdot {\rm error}$.